00sapo/better-morning/ai/DESIGN.md

 -   **`ArticleEncoder`**: A custom `json.JSONEncoder` to properly serialize `datetime` and `HttpUrl` objects when saving historical articles.
 -   **`RSSFetcher`**: A class responsible for:
     -   Loading historical articles from a JSON file (e.g., `history/{collection_name}_articles.json`).
     -   Fetching articles from configured RSS feeds using `feedparser`.
+It respects the `max_articles` setting on each feed to limit the number of entries processed.
     -   Comparing newly fetched articles against historical data to identify and return only new entries.
     -   Saving all fetched articles (new and existing) back to the history file to maintain state.
     -   Robust date parsing with fallbacks.